espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 The main power supply is 5 V and provided by a USB.
 The secondary power supply is 3.7 V and provided by an optional battery.
 The USB power itself is fed with a dedicated cable, separate from a USB cable used for an application upload.
 To further reduce noise from the USB, the battery may be used instead of the USB.

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-usb-ps.png
+    :align: center
     :scale: 40%
     :alt: ESP32-S3-Korvo-2 V3.0 - Dedicated USB Power Supply Socket
-    :figclass: align-center

     ESP32-S3-Korvo-2 V3.0 - Dedicated USB Power Supply Socket

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-battery-ps.png
+    :align: center
     :scale: 40%
     :alt: ESP32-S3-Korvo-2 V3.0 - Power Supply from a Battery
-    :figclass: align-center

     ESP32-S3-Korvo-2 V3.0 - Power Supply from a Battery

 When the USB power supply and battery power supply are connected at the same time as shown in the figure below, VBUS is high, Q14 is in the off state, VBAT is automatically cut off, and USB becomes the power supply for the system.

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-ps-options.png
+    :align: center
     :scale: 40%
     :alt: ESP32-S3-Korvo-2 V3.0 - Power Supply Options
-    :figclass: align-center

     ESP32-S3-Korvo-2 V3.0 - Power Supply Options

 Independent Audio and Digital Power Supply
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The board features independent power supplies to the audio components and ESP module.
+ESP32-S3-Korvo-2 V3.0 features independent power supplies to the audio components and ESP module.
 This should reduce noise in the audio signal from digital components and improve overall performance of the components.

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-digital-ps.png
+    :align: center
     :scale: 40%
     :alt: ESP32-S3-Korvo-2 V3.0 - Digital Power Supply
-    :figclass: align-center

     ESP32-S3-Korvo-2 V3.0 - Digital Power Supply

 .. figure:: ../../../_static/esp32-s3-korvo-2-v3.0-audio-ps.png
+    :align: center
     :scale: 40%
     :alt: ESP32-S3-Korvo-2 V3.0 - Audio Power Supply
-    :figclass: align-center

     ESP32-S3-Korvo-2 V3.0 - Audio Power Supply